 To provide for an accurate depiction of the climate impact of a biochar-based C-sink, all direct and indirect greenhouse gas (GHG) emissions caused by biomass cultivation, harvesting, transportation, crushing, pyrolysis, pyro-gas combustion, milling, blending, and soil or material incorporation must be assessed and registered by the Artisan C-Sink Manager.
-All emissions caused by the C-sink production must be offset with carbon sinks of corresponding persistence before the C-sink can be validated in the Swiss Carbon Register and used for compensating or offsetting other GHG emissions.
+All emissions caused by the C-sink production must be offset with carbon sinks of corresponding persistence before the C-sink can be validated in the Global C-Sink Registry and used for compensating or offsetting other GHG emissions.
 Here, the carbon sink of the applied artisan carbon sink can be used for direct offsetting.

 As the biochar production in Kon-Tiki kilns does not consume any electricity or fuel, the carbon footprint of the biochar production with this technology is very low.
 However, the occurrence of some minor emissions is possible.
 This could be the fuel for transportation of the biomass feedstock to the kiln or of the biochar to the field, the displacement of the kiln, a pump for quenching water, fuel for a chain saw for pruning, milling, and blending of the biochar, and/or application to the soil.
 In some cases, none of those operations cause GHG emissions because everything is executed manually; in most cases, however, some of those emissions occur.
-To keep the certification procedures reasonably lean, Artisan Biochar Producers are not required to provide a detailed account of these potential emissions, but a safety margin of 3% of the C content of the biochar is levied.
-The potential emissions for transporting of biochar to the field site, milling, blending with other substrates, and application are included in the 3% margin.
-However, when the transport distance from the production site to the final field site exceeds 100 km, the transport emissions have to be accounted and offset in addition to the 3% margin.
+To keep the certification procedures reasonably lean, Artisan Biochar Producers are not required to provide a detailed account of these potential emissions, but a margin of security of 20 kg CO2e per ton of biochar (DM) is levied.
+This corresponds to roughly 0.7% of the biochar carbon.
+It is an industry-standard margin for the inherent uncertainty of the overall process that allows Carbon Standards to keep the certification process lean and efficient without misappropriating emissions.

+The potential emissions for transporting of biochar to the field site, milling, blending with other substrates, and application are included in the margin.
+However, when the transport distance from the production site to the final field site exceeds 100 km, the transport emissions have to be accounted and offset in addition to the margin.
+The emission factors to be applied for longer distance transportation depend on the type and size of the vehicles and must be calculated by the C-sink manager and presented to the Certifier.

-If a biochar producing company or network prefers to calculate exactly the carbon footprint of the production and if this calculation is verified and approved by Carbon Standards, the more exact carbon footprint can be provided on the certificate though it does not replace the 3% margin that covers all sorts of further uncertainties.
+If a biochar producing company or network prefers to calculate exactly the carbon footprint of the production and if this calculation is verified and approved by Carbon Standards, the more exact carbon footprint can be provided on the certificate, though it does not replace the 20 kg $CO_2e$ per ton of biochar margin that covers all sorts of further uncertainties.